eoscanada/eosc/docs/content/en/features/full-support-for-a-wide-range-of-platforms.md

 ---
-title: Full support for a wide range of platforms
+title: Full Support for a wide Range of Platforms
 description:
 date: 2018-09-18
 weight: 50

 ---
-Linux (Raspberry Pi coming soon), Windows, and MacOS
+Windows, MacOS, and Linux